rodrigo-moreno/dnd_music/Readme.md

 ## GUI

-The gui.py script provides a simple graphic user interface to use the trained model to generate samples conditionaly on the selected genre.
+The gui.py script provides a simple graphic user interface to use the trained model to generate samples conditionally on the selected genre.